FC Kairat Moscow

 FC Kairat Moscow (ФК «Кайрат» Москва) was a Russian football team based in Moscow.
-It was founded in 2021 as a farm-club for Kazakhstani club FC Kairat and was licensed for the third-tier Russian FNL 2 for the 2021–22 season.
-Kazakhstan is a member of the Eurasian Economic Union, and thus Kazakhstani players are not considered foreign players for the purposes of Russian football regulations, those regulations otherwise prohibit third-tier clubs from signing any players who would not be eligible to play for the Russian national team.
+It was founded in 2021 as a farm-club for Kazakhstan club FC Kairat and was licensed for the third-tier Russian FNL 2 for the 2021–22 season.
+Kazakhstan is a member of the Eurasian Economic Union, and thus Kazakhstan players are not considered foreign players for the purposes of Russian football regulations, those regulations otherwise prohibit third-tier clubs from signing any players who would not be eligible to play for the Russian national team.

 History

 In January 2022, Kirill Keker was appointed as Head Coach of Kairat Moscow.